 Whether you are trying to stick to a budget, or just want to stay close to home, a staycation can be the best of both worlds.
 A staycation means time spent with family without breaking the bank, or traveling close to home and playing tourist in your hometown.
-Whatever your reasons might be, a staycation is the perfect way for families to have fun.
-Here’s how to play a family staycation everyone will enjoy!
+Whatever your reasons might be, a staycation is a perfect way for families to have fun.
+Use these tips for planning a staycation everyone will enjoy!

 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

 Steps for Planning a Staycation with Your Family

 1. Call a family meeting

 Find a time when everyone in the family can get together.
 We suggest dinner but meet at a time that works for your family.
 Have someone take notes and brainstorm ideas for a staycation.
 Do you want a staycation at home?
 Or do you want to play tourist in your own city?
 How long will the staycation be?
 How far will you go?
 What will you do?
 Take turns and let everyone contribute to the conversation.

 Make sure kids are involved and use their input to help with planning.
 Maybe you even come up with a theme for your staycation.
 (Ideas could be: relaxation, road trip, or outdoor adventures).
 After this meeting, a solid staycation plan should be set.

 Discuss how much you want to enjoy your staycation.
 Will you collect the mail?
 Turn off phones?
 Check email?
 Consider completing chores before you start your staycation.
 Finish the laundry, pay the bills, clean the house, and wrap up anything you don’t want to tackle while you are taking a break.

 2. Set a budget